The Dispute Resolution Review: Denmark

 iii Class actions

 Class actions are brought before the courts.
 No special court or tribunal deals with class actions.
-Case law is still scarce but recent decisions have dismissed such actions owing to the claims not being similar and the class action process not being the best method for resolution.19
+Case law is scarce, but recent decisions suggest that the degree of similarity of the cases and whether the class action process is the best method for resolution are determinative as regards whether class actions are allowed.20

 iv Representation in proceedings

-When acting as parties, natural persons have procedural capacity and are competent to represent themselves in court,20 and legal persons may be represented by employees.
-Otherwise, generally only Danish-qualified attorneys may represent parties in court.
-The court may order a party to retain an attorney if, given the circumstances of the case, it considers that professional representation is required.21
+When acting as parties, natural persons have procedural capacity and are competent to represent themselves in court,21 and legal persons may be represented by employees.
+Otherwise, generally only Danish-qualified lawyers may represent parties in court.
+The court may order a party to retain a lawyer if, given the circumstances of the case, it considers that professional representation is required.22

 v Service out of the jurisdiction